 The BJU Campus Store is your primary resource for textbooks.
 They also offer a large selection of Bibles, Christian books, secular and Christian music, and educational materials you can trust, as well as BJU memorabilia, school supplies, computers, software, laundry products, and health and beauty aids.
 Visa, MasterCard, Discover and American Express credit cards as well as checks and money orders are accepted.
-Call at 864.770.1380, or 800.252.1927, e-mail store@bju.edu, or visit www.BJUCampusStore.com
+Call at 864.770.1380, or 800.252.1927, e-mail store@bju.edu, or visit www.
+BJUCampusStore.com

-Career Services Office
+Career Services

-The Career Services Office is a service to the student body and alumni.
+Career Services provides career development and placement services to the student body and alumni.
 Students who are unsure of their career path can benefit from career testing and counseling.
 The office personnel also instruct students in résumé writing, interviewing skills and job search techniques.
-The staff manages CareerCentral, BJU's webbased placement service.
-The Career Services Office is the liaison between students and recruiters at 864.242.5100, ext.
-2007.
+The staff manages CareerCentral, BJU's Web-based placement service.
+The Career Services office is the liaison between students and recruiters at 864.242.5100, ext.
+2007 or e-mail careers@bju.edu.